The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Jitterbug Smart4 from LivelyOverview:Overview

 It’s official: Lively’s Jitterbug Smart4 is one of our top cell phones for seniors this year.
-This isn’t the first time; when we reviewed the Jitterbug Smart4, we found it was a great pick not just for older folks, but specifically for seniors with dementia.
-The Jitterbug Smart4 retails for $149.99.
-While this is more expensive than the TCL Classic from AT&T ($74.99), the Smart4 has plenty of extra features to justify the price.
+This isn’t the first time; when we reviewed the Jitterbug Smart4, we found it was a great pick not just for older folks, but also specifically for seniors with dementia.
+The Jitterbug Smart4 retails for $119.99.
+That’s more expensive than the TCL Classic from AT&T ($74.99), but the Smart4 has plenty of extra features to justify the price.

 The Jitterbug Smart4 is one of the easiest phones I’ve used, but it’s not a “dumb” phone by any means.
-It has the essential smartphone features seniors need, like internet access, voice typing for easy texting, and a simple list-based menu.
-The menu also has clear icons, which makes it easier for older adults with dementia to find what they need without getting stuck on a wall of text.
+It has the essential smartphone features seniors need, such as internet access, voice typing for easy texting, and a simple list-based menu.

 One of my favorite things about the Smart4 for those with dementia is the medical alert features.
-The smartphone has a large Urgent Response button that users can press at any time.
-This feature is essential because those with dementia are twice as likely to experience a fall.2 After a fall or other emergency, all the user has to do is press the Urgent Response button to connect with Lively’s 24/7 call center.
-An agent can send whatever help is needed right away.
+The smartphone has a large Urgent Response button.
+The feature is essential because people with dementia are twice as likely to experience a fall.
+After a fall or other emergency, all the user has to do is press the Urgent Response button to connect with Lively’s 24/7 call center.

 Expert InsightsFrom Taylor Shuman, Senior Tech ExpertMedical alert features are pretty rare when it comes to cell phones.
-While you can call 911 on any cell phone, medical alert features offer added protection, as response agents already have all of your information on hand and can send you help with the press of one button.
-Plus, they offer caregiver features so your loved ones can track you and receive alerts during an emergency in real-time.The Jitterbug Smart4 also has a companion mobile app that allows loved ones to track the user and receive notifications when Urgent Response calls are placed.
+You can call 911 on any cell phone, but medical alert features offer added protection, because response agents already have all of your information on hand and can send you help with the press of one button.
+Plus, they offer caregiver features so your loved ones can track you and receive alerts during an emergency in real time.The Jitterbug Smart4 also has a companion mobile app that allows loved ones to track the user and receive notifications when Urgent Response calls are placed.
 This is excellent for those with dementia who are prone to wandering.

 Pros & Cons:Pros About Jitterbug Smart4 from Lively